smerckel/dbdreader/docs/source/interpolating_function_factory.rst

 This implementation can be used as a template for user interpolating schemes.
 The implementation might appear unnecessarily complicated.
-It is important to notice that the function does *do* the interpolation, but it is an interpolation function factory, that is, it creates a function that can perform the interpolation.
-The reason for this is that the function can only be created from the moment the input data are know.
+It is important to notice that the function does not *do* the interpolation itself, but it creates an interpolation function (interpolation function factory).
+The reason for this is
+that the function can only be created from the moment the input data are known.

 How to use it?
 --------------
 A custom interpolating function factory can be used by specifying the keyword `interpolating_function_factory`.
-If set to with a specific function, this function will be used for *all* parameters that are listed to interpolated.
+If set to a specific function factory, this function will be used for *all* parameters that are listed to interpolated.
 For example:

 ::